Ecotrust/madrona/docs/feature_classes.rst

 """"
 Specifies a `ModelForm <http://docs.djangoproject.com/en/dev/topics/forms/modelforms/>`_ that will be used to create and edit features of this class.
-The form must be a subclass of lingcod.features.forms.FeatureForm.
+The form must be a subclass of lingcod.features.forms.FeatureForm, and the path to the form must be provided as a *string*.
+Otherwise you'll cause circular reference issues.

 optional
 ^^^^^^^^